-where $\mathbf{R}$ is the radius in meters $\mathbf{p}$ the momentum in GeV and $\mathbf{B}$ the magnetic field in Tesla.
+where \mathbf{R} is the radius in meters \mathbf{p} the momentum in GeV and \mathbf{B} the magnetic field in Tesla.

 It was also a usual practice to insert a metal sheet in to the chamber.
-This forced electrons or positrons traversing the sheet to lose a substantial amount of energy over a short distance.
-As one expects intuitively the energy loss per centimeter in a metal must be far larger than that in a gas (the radiation length decreases as $\sim Z^{-2}$ ).
-This meant that the electrons or positrons exiting the metal would bend more in the magnetic field than before entering.
-Hence, one could tell their direction from which they deduced the sign of their charge.
-In addition the energy loss of different particles as they traversed the metal sheet could be measured.
-These measurements were used to identify the particles.
+This forced charged particles traversing the sheet to lose a large amount of energy over a short distance.
+As one expects intuitively the energy loss per centimeter in a metal must be larger than that in a gas.
+This meant that the particles exiting the metal would bend more in the magnetic field.
+Hence, one could tell their direction and also measure the energy loss of the particles as they traversed different types of materials.

-Figures 15 and 16 show typical pictures taken by Cloud Chambers.
+Figures 15 and 16 show typical pictures taken by Cloud Chambers:

 Figure 15 shows several electrons and positrons.
 The positrons and electrons bend in opposite directions in the magnetic field of the chamber due to their opposite charges.
 In addition to the 6 high momentum tracks one can clearly see 2 tracks which curl more in the magnetic field of the chamber because they have considerably less momentum.
-These two tracks have been identified as those of an electron and a positron which were pair-produced by a photon radiated of one of the primary electrons.
+These two tracks are identified as those from an electron and a positron which were pair-produced by a photon radiated of one of the primary electrons.
 Hence, their momentum is smaller than the primary electron.

-Figure 16 shows a Cloud Chamber with a piece of an absorber sheet placed in the chamber.
-Particles colliding with it produce showers of new particles which can be seen at the other side of the absorber sheet.
-One of the particles produced is a neutral kaon decaying to two charged pions.
-This was the first evidence of a new category of particles, which were called strange particles, because although they could be produced copiously, which was an indication of being produced by the strong interaction, the would decay relativly slowly which was an idication that they decay via the weak interaction.
+Figure 16 shows a Cloud Chamber with a piece of absorber placed in the chamber.
+Particles colliding with it produce showers of new particles which can be seen at the other side of the absorber.
+One of the particles produced is a neutral kaon or its anti-particle decaying to two charged pions.

 Figure 15: Two pictures of a Cloud Chamber event.
 The picture to the left is taken from the top side of the chamber and shows 3 electrons (left side) and 3 positrons (right side).
 The picture to the left shows the same event shown from the bottom of the chamber.
-The slow particles which curl more in the magnetic field are the result of a photon radiated from the electron which subsequently splits in to an electron-positron pair.
+The slow particles which curl more in the magnetic field are the result of a photon radiated presumably from the electron which subsequently splits in to an electron-positron pair.

 Figure 16: A famous picture from a Cloud Chamber.
 The metal sheet can be clearly seen in the middle of the chamber.
-Also clear is that some particles lose energy rapidly and their paths degenerate to curly tracks where other particles don't and follow somewhat straighter trajectories bent slightly only due to the magnetic field.
-This picture is famous because at the lower right side it shows for first time the decay of a neutral strange particle into two charged pions which was measured by Rochester and Butler in 1947.
+Also clear is that some particles lose energy rapidly and their paths degenerate to curly tracks where other particles don't and follow somewhat straighter trajectories bent slightly only due to the magnetic filed.
+This picture is famous because at the lower right side it shows for first time the decay of a neutral strange particle to two charged pions.